XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

         </nav>
     </div>
     ```
+    > Notice the changed menu item URLs.

+### 4. Check it

-> Check if everything works by running the project, logging in, getting a quote and buying the insurance.
+Check if everything works by running the project, logging in, getting a quote and buying the insurance.

 ## Add Storage Queue
+If everything works properly, you can add some Cloud functionality to the app.

 ### 1. Server Project
-You will now modify the Web API code to send a message to an Azure Storage Queue whenever a new insurance is sold.
+You will now modify the Web API code in the 'Server' project, to send a message to an Azure Storage Queue whenever a new insurance is sold.
 This way, remote systems can process the information.

 - In the Server project, add a Nuget package to enable use of Azure Storage Queues: